NgSekLong/SelectUrCAS/README.md

 1. Having trouble start up your system because of Tomcat listening problem?
     - then you might already have ports exposed in this machine, turning them off will solve this issue
     - In normal mechaism, you need to reserved port `8443` and `80` for **Select Ur CAS** project
+    - A number of other ports might also need to be reserved depends on components selected, check the *READMD.md* for for each project for ports!